Flank/flank-dashboard/metrics/web/docs/features/update_flutter_version/01_update_flutter_version_design.md

 > Summary of the proposed change.

-The latest versions of Flutter bring some changes to the existing API of the framework, so we should make some changes to the code to update our project to the latest version of Flutter successfully.
+The latest versions of Flutter bring some changes to the existing API of the framework, so we should make some changes to the code to adapt our project to the latest version of Flutter.

 # References